It has been 22 years since our company, Techno AP, was founded, and we

 |

-the substantial progress in digital measurement circuits, including remote
+In particular, the substantial progress in digital measurement circuits,

-has been noteworthy.
-However, navigating these advancements can sometimes
+However, navigating these advancements can sometimes be complex.

 As a manufacturer specializing in radiation circuit measurement, we strive